Mostafa-HEH/alx-low_level_programming/0x12-singly_linked_lists/README.md

 - Task 2: Write a function that adds a new node at the beginning of a list_t list.
 - Task 3: Write a function that adds a new node at the end of a list_t list.
 - Task 4: Write a function that frees a list_t list.
+- Task 5: Write a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.